Matoka26/LFA-Language-cceptance/README.md

 INPUT STRUCTURE
 -order of the letters
 -exponent of each letter
--constraints of each unique letter
+-constraints of each unique exponent